DEFRA/epr-backend/docs/architecture/discovery/2025-reg-acc-lld.md

 The API Service database collections will be mapped to one another via a foreign key on the `REGISTRATION` and `ACCREDITATION` entities which correspond to the primary key on the `ORGANISATION` entity.

+> [!IMPORTANT]
+> All Defra forms field values will be stored in the `rawSubmissionData` database field.
+>
+> Fields that are not schema-validated are mapped as cloned values for debugging convenience.
+> This process will be undertaken on a "best-efforts" basis and depending on the data quality these non-validated fields may be empty if they can't be mapped

 All entities will contain embedded entities for `ADDRESS`

 ```mermaid